-In our last article of this deep-dive on U.S. market expansion challenges and opportunities, we explained the strategic importance of knowing your tech firm's unique value.
+In our last chapter, we explained the strategic importance of knowing your tech firm's unique value.
 Understanding the core of your differential helps translate that value to your customers.
 It helps, that is, if you know how to convert across markets and honor the subtleties of cultural differences that may not seem apparent to a less discerning eye.

 Success gives us insight, but ironically, it can also create blind spots.
 One of the most challenging hurdles to overcome for a successful U.S. market entry is the tendency to rely solely on knowledge garnered from past or even current experience in your home market.
 Plainly said, market performance in Australia or the U.K. is not enough to develop a full or fully accurate indicator of what will work in the U.S. market.
-In this article, we'll delve into some of the surprising blinders that may keep CEOs from seeing this until it is too late.
+Here, we'll delve into some of the surprising blinders that may keep CEOs from seeing this until it is too late.